 Leafy, laid-back and very well-to-do, Regents Park Road feels like an obvious location for the Babington House brand of country-chic day spas.
 The farmhouse kitchen café is straight out of Ambridge, complete with rustic table and vintage milk churns, and leads through to six mani-pedi stations, which boast squashy, turquoise leather armchairs and mini TVs.
 Downstairs seven treatment rooms provide a range of massages and full-body treatments using the creamy Cowshed products.

 The Thai and Polynesian-style décor will make you feel like you’re in a Malaysian spa resort not a Mayfair townhouse.
-This stylish little spa has been a secret weapon for local ladies what lunch since 1989 so your achy limbs are in safe hands.
+This stylish little spa has been a secret weapon for local ladies who lunch since 1989 so your achy limbs are in safe hands.
 If you’re short on time, book in for a 30-minute session at the Speed Spa.
-A 15-minute file and polish costs a reasonable £20, while a 30-minute deep-tissue massage will set you back £55.
+A 30-minute classic mani costs a reasonable £36, while a 60-minute deep-tissue massage will set you back £95.
 The shop is chock-a-block with lovely Elemis products so you can continue the pampering at home.

 You don’t have to check-in to this trendy west London hotel to take advantage of the facilities.
 Non-residents can sweat out the stresses of the day at the Scandinavian sauna and steam room before cooling off in London’s first snow room.
 There’s also a jacuzzi and a ‘Sun Meadow’ relaxation zone to ward away those winter blues.
-Use of the Chill Area costs £50 Mon – Sun, or add lunch and use of the gym for an extra £15.
+Use of the chill area costs £50 Mon-Sun, or free when you book two 50 min treatments.

 With its original 1920’s décor and range of treatments inspired by Turkish and Moroccan bathing houses, the Porchester Spa offers an authentic spa experience.
 Take a dip in the large swimming pool or cool off in the plunge pool after a stint in one of the three Turkish hot rooms.
-Treatments largely cater for men and include body wraps (£55 for 60 minutes), facials (from £50 for 60 minutes) and massages (from £28 for 30 minutes).
+Treatments include body wraps (£58 for 60 minutes), facials (from £32 for 30 minutes) and massages (from £29 for 30 minutes).

-There are now Spa London branches in Kensington, Old Street, Swiss Cottage, Waltham Forest and Wimbledon.
+There are Spa Experience branches in Kensington, Old Street, Swiss Cottage, Waltham Forest and Wimbledon.
 But for a complete spa day package you're best sticking to the East End original in Bethnal Green.
-Facilities at one of London’s oldest Turkish baths include steam rooms, Turkish Hamman and plunge pools.
-Treat yourself to a Head in the Clouds massage and hair treatment (from £30 for 25 minutes), or go all out with the Thermal Spa Experience (£26 for 180 minutes).
+Some of the facilities at one of London’s oldest Turkish baths include steam rooms, Turkish Hamman and plunge pools.
+Treat yourself to a Head in the Clouds massage and hair treatment (from £30 for 25 minutes), or go all out with the Totall Spa Experience (from £48 for 50 minutes).

 New Docklands Steam Club

 If your aching muscles are desperate for some TLC but your bank account is dry, head to the New Docklands Steam Club, located in an unassuming industrial brick building next to the River Lea.
-From Monday to Friday entry costs £12 and you can stay in the steam room or sauna for as long as you can handle the heat.
+Entry costs a maximum of £12 and you can stay in the steam room or sauna for as long as you can handle the heat.
 Plus, there’s a Russian Room so you can enjoy a good pummeling with those leafy birch twigs.
 Massages are a very reasonable £10 for 30 minutes or £20 for an hour.